ZurichNLP/sc-hallucination-detection/README.md

 done
 ```

-Further prompts are found and can be added in the `prompts.yaml` file.
+Further prompts are found in and can be added to the `prompts.yaml` file.

 ## Token-Level GPT4o-Consistency

-For each model response, 20 more responses for each sample configuration are generated:
+For each model response, 20 more responses for each sample configuration are generated using gpt:

 ```
 for split in test [val/test_jan25]; do